Cactus Jack (band): Band history

 In 2004 the band released their first full-length studio album, Natur all.
 The album was produced by Zoran Maletić and, besides the band's own songs, featured a Serbian language cover of U2 song "Hold Me, Thrill Me, Kiss Me, Kill Me", entitled "Model donjeg veša" ("Lingerie Model"), and a cover of Led Zeppelin song "Kashmir".
 In October 2005 the band released their second studio album, Mainscream, on which they made a slight shift from their traditional hard rock style towards more melodic hard rock sound.
 The album was produced by Saša Habić.
 It featured the song "Glumica" ("Actress"), for which the lyrics were written by singer Bebi Dol.

 In the early 2010s, Jezdimirović left the band.
-He was replaced by female vocalist Bojana Racić, with whom the band returned to club performaces, including a number of pop rock and funk songs into their repertoire.
+He was replaced by female vocalist Bojana Racić, with whom the band returned to club performances, including a number of pop rock and funk songs into their repertoire.
 With Racić, the band recorded covers of several pop songs, which, although available on Stevan Birak's official YouTube channel, were never officially released.
 The band celebrated their 15th anniversary on 21 December 2013, with a concert in Pančevo Cultural Centre.
 The concert featured Jezdimirović as guest.

-In April 2015, the band announced new activities in the new lineup, featuring Stevan Birak on guitar, Miodrag Krudulj on bass guitar, former Beer Drinkers / Hell Raisers and Stereo Tip member and the band's old associate Dragoljub "Paja" Bogdanović (vocals), Karizma member Dragan Živković "Pizzi" on drums and Alogia member Mladen Gošić on keyboards.
+In April 2015, the band announced new activities in the new lineup, featuring Stevan Birak (guitar), Miodrag Krudulj (bass guitar), former Beer Drinkers / Hell Raisers and Stereo Tip member and the band's old associate Dragoljub "Paja" Bogdanović (vocals), Karizma member Dragan Živković "Pizzi" (drums) and Alogia member Mladen Gošić (keyboards).
 The band announced the recording of a new studio album.
+In July 2017 the band released the first single from the upcoming album, entitled "Jin i Jang" ("Yin and Yang"), through Metropolis Records.